nkojima/Excel-VBA-Library/README.md

 ### Logger.bas

-- Logger module is used to log messages for application.
+- This module is used to log messages for application.

 ## net

 ### HttpClient.bas

-- An HttpClient can be used to send requests and retrieve their responses with TLS v1.2.
+- This module can be used to send requests and retrieve their responses with TLS v1.2.

 ### URL.bas

-- URL encodes the argument.
+- URL-encodes the argument.

 ## utils

 ### DateUtils.bas

+- This module contains a lot of functions manipulating Dates or Calendars.

 ### DigestUtils.bas

+- Calculate digest checksum (MD5, SHA1, SHA256, and so on) of the argument.

 ### ExcelUtils.bas